Skip to main content

 Whether you’re running the finance department of a small business or a rapidly growing tech company, the number of ways you can structure your finance department will always have nuance depending on your specific needs.

 The first question to ask yourself is whether you're the right CFO for the job or if hiring for the role would put you in a better position for growth.
-From there, you can develop a strategy that ensures each accounting duty is performed by the right person, with the perfect accounting department hierarchy in place.
+From there, you can develop a strategy that ensures you have a healthy segregation of duties, with each of your accounting functions performed by the right person and perfect accounting department hierarchy in place.